 In addition to planning for the disposition of your property at the time of your death, it is advisable that you also consider making advance directives.
-Advances in medical technology and in the control of acute life-threatening illness have made it necessary for persons to consider their desires regarding future medical care, particularly if that person should become mentally incapacitated.
-If a patient is incapacitated and cannot make his or her own decisions, legal authority rests with a surrogate who acts according to the patient’s previously expressed wishes (e.g., in a living will or a durable power of attorney), or who uses substituted judgment to interpret what the patient would likely want, or who decides according to his or her own judgment about what is in the patient’s best interests.
+Advances in medical technology and in the control of acute life-threatening illnesses have made it necessary for persons to consider their desires regarding future medical care, particularly if they should become mentally incapacitated.
+If a patient is incapacitated and cannot make their own decisions, legal authority rests with a surrogate, who acts according to the patient’s previously expressed wishes (for instance, in a living will or a durable power of attorney), uses substituted judgment to interpret what the patient would likely want or decides, according to their own judgment, what is in the patient’s best interests.

-Finally, the “Durable Power of Attorney” is an instrument which designates representatives, also known as attorneys-in-fact, to handle all of your financial and property affairs in the event of your incapacity.
-This type of document may also be used to allow a designated attorney-in-fact to make certain healthcare decisions for an incapacitated person.
+Finally, the durable power of attorney is an instrument that designates representatives, also known as attorneys-in-fact, to handle all your financial and property affairs in the event of your incapacity.
+This type of document may also be used to allow a designated attorney-in-fact to make certain health care decisions for an incapacitated person.